Cube's Privacy Masterdoc

 For the particularly paranoid, or just privacy conscious, the best way to pay for a VPN is with cryptocurrency, especially Monero.
 This in itself is a moderately complicated ordeal that I will not be explaining here, but it means that the payment for a VPN does not show up on Paypal or bank statements, adding a layer of protection to the trail.
 Instead, all your bank and/or Paypal knows is that you bought Bitcoin.
 If you use Monero, the trail dies once you have converted from Bitcoin as Monero is a privacy coin.

 Finally, as mentioned before, there is no such thing as a free VPN.
 Read it again!
 And then read it again.
 Do you understand?
 If a VPN is offering its services for free, you are not being protected you are being exploited.
-Your data/activity is likely being logged and sold on or used for marketing purposes.
+Your data/activity is likely being logged and sold on or used for marketing purposes.- VPN Companies Are Lying To You (Kitboga) - A well rounded introduction into VPNs, what they are good for, and what you should still consider

 Web Browsers